BestTimesToVisit.com Logo

 Cost:Free!

 Tip:Wear comfortable shoes – you'll be doing a lot of walking on uneven cobblestones.
-Be mindful of the hilly terrain, especially in the Old City.
-Dress modestly when visiting religious sites (shoulders and knees covered for both men and women).
-Stay hydrated, especially during warmer months.
+Be mindful of the crowds, especially in the Old City during peak tourist seasons.
+Dress modestly when visiting religious sites; shoulders and knees should be covered.
+Getting lost in the Old City's labyrinthine alleys is part of the experience, but have a map or GPS handy for when you need to find your way.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.